MercersKitchen/BYOD/README.md

 Restart Processing-Android (reselect Processing-Android)
 - Normal Processing IDE Boot: no prompts for downloads, etc. (besides optional updates)
+- Plug in device to WINDOWS
+  - Follow Prompts like ```"Always allow USB Debugging From this Computer"```
 - Change AVD API to that of device (i.e. current Android OS of the device)
 - Change Target Phone device
 - Processing-Android ready to side-load to device